 This one is a lot more organic than its predecessor, but also a lot more confusing.
 Looks like clusters of alien tadpole eggs to me!This is a clone of Nirvanite

-A 7x7 design inspired by bows, arrows, targets, and murder slits.
+A 7x7 design inspired by bows, arrows, targets, and arrow slits in castle walls.

 It seems slightly Art Nouveau to me, although pixel art is not really capable of those same kinds of curves and arches at this scale...